INTRODUCTION

 GOVERNMENTAL INSTITUTIONS

-The country’s immigration policy enacted by the Migration and Foreigners Services (SME) is under the Ministry of Interior.
+The country’s immigration policy enacted by the Migration and Foreigners Service (SME) is under the Ministry of the Interior.
 The SME is tasked with promoting, coordinating, and implementing measures related to the transit, entry, stay, residence, and exit of migrants, along with border surveillance.
 The SME also led the processes that birthed the Angolan Migration Policy (AMP) which focuses on the management of migration flows; the study of migration trends; the integration of migrants and reintegration of nationals; the collection, analysis, and publication of migration data; the analysis of the effect of climate change on migration policies; the promotion of tourism; the engagement of the diaspora; the return of qualified nationals; and the prevention of transnational crime (IOM, 2021).

 Angola's Government Structure.
 Source: SIHMA